ififfy/flipflip/docs/sources.md

 alt="Clear cache" width="20" height="20">
   * _This will only appear for sources which have a blacklist._
 * To delete a source, click the <img style="vertical-align: -5px" src="doc_icons/delete.svg" alt="Remove" width="20" height="20">
-* To clear _all_ sources in a scene, click `- Remove All` and confirm.

 ## Source types
 #### Local Directory
-The simplest way to use FlipFlip is to select `+ Local directory` and pick a directory on your computer that contains images.
+The simplest way to use FlipFlip is to add a `Local directory` and pick a directory on your computer that contains images.
 FlipFlip will search the entire directory, including subfolders.

 #### Image List